 or 'Androgenic Alopecia', it is important to be able to tell the difference between seasonal hair loss and something more permanent.

 Is treatment necessary?

-Whilst seasonal hair loss requires no treatment, providing that the hair grows back as it usually does, male pattern baldness will only worsen if no steps are taken.
+Whilst the extra hair fall caused by seasonal hair loss requires no treatment, providing that the hair grows back as it usually does, male pattern baldness will only worsen if no steps are taken.

 If hair does not appear to return to its normal thickness, or there are patches of thinner hair left, this could signal the onset of male pattern hairloss and it is advisable to get checked over by a specialist in order to ascertain if there is a problem or not.